Organic Chemistry in Nottingham

 - Research Your Destination

-Accommodation amenities include bedding pack, wifi throughout the accommodation, shared common areas, fully fitted kitchens, and single bedrooms and baths in multi-room flats.
+Accommodation amenities include bedding pack, wifi throughout the accommodation, and shared kitchen and common areas.

 UC Davis reserves the right to change the accommodation location.
 Should this be necessary, we will arrange comparable lodging.
 Please note that elevators, air conditioners and other modern conveniences may not be available in all locations.